PackProject/Kokeshi/docs/CONTRIBUTING.md

     TList<Fruit> mFruits;
 };
 ```

+#### Exceptions

+The only exceptions to these rules are classes where certain members must be declared higher up because of the placement of the class's virtual table.
+This is only important for ensuring interoperability with classes in the DOL.

 ### Header Implementation

 With older compilers it was common to implement function bodies in a header file so that they can be inlined across translation units.
 Because Kokeshi relies on the CodeWarrior compiler, this is still is a potential optimization.